EcmaTC53/docs/src/content/docs/api/io-class/pulse-count.md

 ### Rotary encoder

-This example instantiates a pulse counter to monitor a rotary encorder and log the current count when it changes.
+This example instantiates a pulse counter to monitor a rotary encoder and log the current count when it changes.

 ```js
 new device.io.PulseCount({